Let’s be friends! Join our awesome Facebook group here and chat with thousands of other travelers about travel tips, tricks, and super sweet deals.

 Are you considering cancelling or changing your flights due to the coronavirus?
 You may be in luck.

-Concerns over the spread of novel coronavirus (COVID-19) are causing fear among travelers and hitting the travel industry hard.
-With governments now severely restricting travel from several countries and domestic travel up in the air, many airlines are taking the extraordinary step of temporarily amending their change and cancellation policies.
+Concerns over the spread of novel coronavirus is hitting the travel industry hard.
+With governments now severely restricting travel, many airlines are taking the extraordinary step of temporarily amending their change and cancellation policies.

 Under normal circumstances, changing or cancelling airline reservations can cost you a pretty penny.
 While some carriers are more lenient than others, many airlines charge hefty change and cancellation fees to help discourage the practice – sometimes charging you several hundred dollars to make the changes.
 In light of the coronavirus outbreak, most major airlines have decided to waive these fees for flights occurring over the next several weeks.